Model Selection Consistency of Lasso for Empirical Data

+(C1) and (C2) play a central role in our theoretical analysis.
+Both conditions are easy to satisfy.
+(C1) for instance, it requires an upper bound on $l_2$-norm, which is much weaker than requires the upper bound on $l_1$-norm, i.e. irrepresentable condition and variants of this condition \cite{fan2014adaptive,huang2008asymptotic,meinshausen2006high,YuBin06(lasso),zou2009adaptive}.
+Another advantage of (C1) is that we do not need the signs of the true coefficients.
+(C2) requires that the multiple correlation between relevant variables and the irrelevant variables is strictly less than one.
+It is weaker than assuming orthogonality of the two sets of variables.
+This condition also has regular appeared many times in the literature, for example, \cite{meinshausen2009lasso}.

-Then, when Eigenvalue condition holds, following Theorem describes the relationship between the probability of lasso choosing the true model and the probability of $\left\{ ||W_n||_{\infty} \leqslant n^{\eta}\right\}$.
-Videlicet, $A_n$ is a lower bound on the probability of lasso picking the true model.
+Then we have the following theorem, which describes the relationship between the probability of lasso choosing the true model and the probability of $\{ ||W_n||_{\infty} \leqslant G_n \}$.
+Videlicet, it is a lower bound on the probability of lasso picking the true model.